Rizzwaan/contact-api/README.md

+Clone the repo

-to run the api checkout to part-1 branch
+checkout to part-1 branch

 git checkout part-1